DX ARCHIVE

 Radio Jackie North had made a 'final broadcast' during April 1983, but had then been on and off the air during the Summer, on 963kHz/317m in addition to the normal 1395kHz/217m.
 As can be read in the Tim Jackson report below from 27th July 1983.

 Rick did continue with RJN, but the arrival of Radio Caroline from the Ross Revenge on 963kHz on 19th August, caused him to look for another frequency.
-On the recording below from late September 1983, he was announcing the frequency as 976.5kHz, and should there be a good response, they would obtain a crystal for the 'on channel' 981kHz.
+On the recordings below from late September 1983, he was announcing the frequency as 976.5kHz, and should there be a good response, they would obtain a crystal for the 'on channel' 981kHz.

 2010_11_14_sun_rjn_tribute_217m-1386am_1055-1130_ericmonaghan-gh.mp3 Recorded near Blackpool from 1386kHz